kriscao/kriscao.github.io/_posts/2021-02-26-constituency-substitution-test-inside-outside.markdown

 grammatical sentence.

 Now, we'd like to search for the substitution test in PCFGs.
-We know that 'gapped' sentences correspond to outside probabilities, so the sentence-with-gap '\_ chases the cat' has associated with it an outside probability $$\beta(A)$$ for each possible constituency type A. We also know for each of our canonical examples what type of constituent it is, so we know that, for instance, $$\alpha_{\text{it}}(NP) \simeq 1$$ (this is just saying that we think 'it' is very likely to be a noun phrase).
+We know that 'gapped' sentences correspond to outside probabilities, so the sentence-with-gap '\_ chases the cat' has associated with it an outside probability $$\beta(A)$$ for each possible constituency type A. We also know for each of our canonical examples what type of constituent it is, so we know that, for instance,
+$$\alpha_{\text{it}}(NP) >> 0$$ (we believe that 'it' is a likely noun phrase).
 If we now try to maximise the probability of the sentence 'the dog chases the cat', knowing that 'it chases the cat' is a highly probable sentence, what happens to the resulting inside and outside probabilities?

 Well, since we know $$P(S) = \sum_A P(S, A) = \sum \alpha(A) \beta(A)$$ (this
 statement says that we can generate a sentence by picking a constituent type A,